Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 If you have some custom member properties in your Plone site, be aware of the following.

--   Extra attributes defined in `memberdata_properties.xml` will be preserved, but they will not be automatically shown in the user profile and registration forms.
+-   Extra attributes defined in `memberdata_properties.xml` will be preserved, but they won't be automatically shown in the user profile and registration forms.
--   If you have implemented some custom forms to display your custom member attributes, they will not work anymore.
+-   If you have implemented some custom forms to display your custom member attributes, they won't work anymore.
     `plone.app.users` is now based on `z3c.form`.
     You can replace them by declaring their schema in `userschema.xml`.